xerial/sbt-sonatype/README.md

   > ```

 #### Sonatype Central Host
-As of February 1st, 2024, Sonatype has switched all new account registration over to the Sonatype Central portal and legacy `sonatype.org` accounts will eventually migrate there.
+As of early 2024, Sonatype has switched all new account registration over to the Sonatype Central portal and legacy `sonatype.org` accounts will eventually migrate there.
 To configure sbt to publish to the Sonatype Central portal, simply add the following:

 ```sbt
 import xerial.sbt.Sonatype.sonatypeCentralHost